dbanalyticsco/usaa-dbt-course/labs/lab5.md

-## Lab 5: Window Functions, Filtering and Calendar Spines
+## Lab 5: Window Functions, Calendar Spines, and Semi-Structured Data

 ### 1. Add a `days_since_last_order` column to the `orders` model.